elastic/integrations/packages/azure/docs/README.md

 * Create an event hubs namespace.
 * Create an event hub.

-For a detailed step-by-step guide, please follow the instructions at [Quickstart: Create an event hub using Azure portal](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
+For a detailed step-by-step guide, check the quickstart [Create an event hub using Azure portal](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create).

 Take note of the event hub **Name**, which you will use later when specifying an **eventhub** in the integration settings.